What Can I Do After Intercourse To Increase My Odds of Getting Pregnant?

 How Can Timing Sex During My Monthly Cycle Help?

-In order to increase your chances of conception, you should definitely try to time sex to happen around your ovulation.
-According to USC Fertility, your fertile window is actually a 6-day period during your menstrual cycle that essentially ends roughly 24 hours after you have ovulated.
-Your chances of getting pregnant are greatest if you have sex during the three days before you ovulate.
+To increase your chances of conception, you should try to time sex to happen around your ovulation.
+According to USC Fertility, your fertile window is a 6-day period during your menstrual cycle that ends roughly 24 hours after you have ovulated.
+Your chances of getting pregnant are highest if you have sex during the three days before you ovulate.

 What Can I Do After Intercourse To Increase Pregnancy Chances?